-2. Boil the lentils along with chopped tomatoes , turmeric powder and salt in a pressure cooker or instant pot.
+2. Boil the lentils in a stove top pressure cooker, along with chopped tomatoes , turmeric powder and salt.
 Pressure cook for 2-3 whistles.

 3. Mash the boiled lentils using a potato masher or mathni.

 4. Heat oil in a tadka pan.
-Add a teaspoon cumin seeds, chopped ginger, heeng along with green chillies.
+Add a teaspoon cumin seeds, chopped ginger, heeng along with green chillies or dry red chili.
 Let it splutter.
 If you are gluten free, avoid heeng or asafoetida.

 5. Add red chilli powder to the tempering and let it cook for few seconds.
-Add the tempering to lentils.
-Let it come to a boil.
+Add the tempering to lentil and let it come to a boil.